-The Division of Surgical Oncology offers one fellowship position, each year, into a two-year ACGME-accredited program of advanced training in complex surgical oncology and cancer research.
+The Division of Surgical Oncology offers one fellowship position, each year, into a two-year ACGME-accredited program of training in complex surgical oncology.

-Our fellowship provides well-rounded training in the care of patients with surgical oncology issues.
-The goal of the training experience is to produce an academic surgeon capable of taking a leadership role in the multi-disciplinary care of cancer patients.
+The goal of the training experience is to produce an academic surgeon capable of taking a leadership role in the multi-disciplinary care of cancer patients and clinical research.

 VCU Massey Cancer Center is among the top four percent of cancer centers in the country and is one of two in the state designated by the National Cancer Institute to lead and shape America’s cancer research efforts.